petebachant/boom/README.md

 ## Usage

+- First, make a copy of `config.default.yaml` and call it `config.yaml`

-- First, make sure that `Redis`/`Valkey` and `MongoDB` are running.
+- Next, make sure that `Redis`/`Valkey` and `MongoDB` are running.
 You can easily run them in docker with the command above.
 Then, you can start the **fake** kafka consumer (that reads alerts from a file instead of a kafka topic) with:
     ```bash
     cargo run --bin fake_kafka_consumer <date_in_YYYMMDD_format>
     ```